-Students will do semester-long projects that are of real interest to industry or other stakeholders, using real- world, large-scale data, and demanding state-of-the-art techniques.
+Students will do semester-long projects that are of real interest to industry or other stakeholders, using realworld, large-scale data, and demanding state-of-the-art techniques.
 Team size will be around 3 students.
-The projects will be of two types, (1) student-chosen and (2) external.
+There will be two types of projects: (1) student-chosen and (2) external.
 Student-chosen projects are student lead from "A to Z": students identify a problem, formulate it as data analytics task, and execute it.
 External projects are provided by real organizations that UMSI is collaborating with.
 A small number of such projects will be available for students to bid on.
 The instructor will also provide a few sample problems with large-scale data sets.
 For student-chosen projects, students are encouraged to propose their own problems and data sets, which needs to be approved by the instructors before Week 3.